1224AmOgH/DSO_Blog/seminar_blog_full.md

 *   **Data Augmentation**

-<p>Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.
+<p style="text-align: justify;"> Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.

 By advancing both classification and detection pathways, future systems will not only be faster and more accurate but also more informative, interpretable, and resilient across diverse sky-watching scenarios. </p>

 **Conclusion**

-<p>Deep learning is transforming Electronically Assisted Astronomy (EAA) from a passive imaging experience into an intelligent, interactive process.
+<p style="text-align: justify;">Deep learning is transforming Electronically Assisted Astronomy (EAA) from a passive imaging experience into an intelligent, interactive process.
 This work shows that even consumer-grade telescopes, when paired with models like YOLOv7, ResNet50 + XRAI, and Pix2Pix GAN can detect, highlight and explain Deep Sky Objects in real-time or near-real-time.

 Each technique brings unique value—YOLOv7 leads in detection performance, ResNet50 adds interpretability and Pix2Pix offers speed for immediate user feedback.
 Together, they form a diverse toolkit for smart stargazing.